-In order to minimize the possible risks while renting out your properties, you should order the background checks from your prospects to know if they had any criminal records in the past.
-Background check helps you to assess candidate’s character and past history.
+In order to minimize the possible risks while renting out your properties, you should order background checks from your prospects to know if they had any criminal records in the past.
+A background check helps you to assess the candidate’s character and past history.
 It is good to know that the prospect is able to pay rent, but you also need a guarantee that there would be no shady activity on your property.
-Background checks provide you with the information on tenant’s professional qualification employment history, possible work conflicts or discharges.
+Background checks provide you with information on the tenant’s professional qualification employment history, possible work conflicts, or discharges.
 You certainly don’t want your tenant to clash with the neighbors.

 Check Rental Applications Carefully

 Here is one more important tip that will enrich your tenant screening checklist – investigate every application thoroughly!
 There are some essential details, which the quality tenants will never miss.
 Those are:

 References from the former landlords with their contacts.